ColdEvul/OperationTemplate.VR/cScripts/Loadouts/README.md

-# Arsenal
-Go to the virtual arsenal and make a loadout there to your liking.
-Then use the export function `CTRL`+`SHIFT`+`C` to export the loadout into the format that this script understands.
-Read the section called `Classes` below, because you still need to tell the script who should get the loadout you just made, but other than that, you're done.

 # Loadouts
 Loadouts are defined directly inside the `cScripts\Loadouts\gearLoad.hpp`.
 This has vast advantages over the commonly accepted method of scripting them on a per-unit basis.
 Loadouts are applied on mission start and when you respawn.
 It should work completely seamless in every situation.
 This is an example on how a loadout looks like with this system: